 I meant it when I said that focusing on picking can have a huge impact on the entire operation.
 Once you’ve determined where items will be picked from, the decision of how items will be putaway is MUCH easier.
 For example, if you’re using a preferred bin method, then the simple rules are: Returns go to the picking bin, small receipts go to the preferred bin, and if it is a large receipt, find an empty location close to the picking bin (you should already be standing by the preferred location).

 Each warehouse is slightly different, and the examples I shared today might not fit your business exactly.
-But taking a step back from the daily operation and bringing in a fresh set of eyes, should help you to better see what can be done to make your warehouse more efficient.
+But taking a step back from the daily operation and bringing in a fresh set of eyes, should help you to better see what can be done to make your warehouse systems more efficient.
 Small changes over time will generally create a more efficient warehouse then trying to make a number of major changes at once.